 Once you find the correct adjustment, try getting a bit closer.
 If you find that your strings buzz when you play, or choke out when you bend, then back it off.
 If they do not, then you know a lower string height is possible.

 Does Neck Relief Affect Intonation?

-Intonation is directly affected by the action of your strings.
+Intonation is directly affected by the height of your strings.
 The guitar’s action is the distance between the strings and the fretboard.
-Because the neck relief will also adjust this distance it can affect your intonation.
+Because the neck relief will also adjust this distance, it can impact your intonation.

 There are a lot of people who set up their guitar intonation without considering the neck relief.
-But setting up the instrument has to be done properly in an order of operations.
+But setting up the instrument has to be done right in an order of operations.

-All structural adjustments should be completed before adjusting things like string height or intonation.
+All structural adjustments should be completed First.
+Well before adjusting things like string height or intonation.
 You want your guitar to play its best.

 It’s like setting your string height before properly balancing a tremolo bridge.
 This simply does not work and will require you to do it again.
 So it’s best to start at the beginning.